d-muhr/contact-app-adjusted-from-to-do-list-real-py/README.md

 # contact app adjusted from to do list real py
   I adjusted the to do list app by Real-Python.com and extended it to make it a contact app.
 This was a training project which I did after having done the official Django-Tutorial in order to get to know CRUD and Django in general better to enable me to make an entirely own project in Django soon.
+I also used this training project to regularly "break things on purpose" to better understand the inner workings of Django.

 Link of the original To Do List App: https://github.com/realpython/materials/tree/master/django-todo-list